ultralight-beam/UB.swift/README.md

 ## Usage

-Using the UB within your own project is kept simple, it requires initializing a `Node` that requires a `delegate`.
-Various transports can be added to a `Node` enabling sending and receiving messages through them.
+Using the UB within your own project is kept simple.
+Initialize a `Node`, and assign [`delegate`](https://swift.ultralightbeam.io/Protocols/NodeDelegate.html) which will then be notified of received messages.
+Various `transport`s can be added to a `Node` enabling sending and receiving messages through them.

 ```swift
 import UB